The 25 Top Things to Do in La Paz Mexico + Practical Tips

 Where to Stay in La Paz

-Things to Do in La Paz Mexico: Which Should You Try First?
+Things to Do in La Paz, Mexico: Final Thoughts

 Now, you know all the top things to do in La Paz, Mexico!
 Keep in mind that some of the activities aren’t available during summer, while some can’t be experienced during winter, and plan your trip accordingly based on the kind of activities you want to try in La Paz.

-Also, if your vacation is short, it might not fit all of the top things to do in La Paz, so take your picks wisely.
+Additionally, if your vacation is brief, it may not allow you to experience all the top things to do in La Paz, so choose your picks wisely.
 Enjoy!

 ✨ Mexico Travel Planning Guide ✨